friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\def_keyword_as_name.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: """Should raise SyntaxError: invalid syntax"""
-       2:
-    -->3: def pass():
+       3: def pass():
               ^^^^

     You tried to use the Python keyword `pass` as a function name.